 - Small group work and class support

-At ICC our ethos is “Aspire, work hard and achieve” and it is our responsibility to help these young people, despite the barriers to achievement they may encounter, to fulfil their potential and succeed at ICC, in further education, in the workplace and the wider world.
+At ICA our ethos is “Aspire, work hard and achieve” and it is our responsibility to help these young people, despite the barriers to achievement they may encounter, to fulfil their potential and succeed at ICA, in further education, in the workplace and the wider world.

-To ensure all Pupil Premium students at Irlam & Cadishead College:
+To ensure all Pupil Premium students at Irlam & Cadishead Academy:

 - have high aspirations in College and beyond